 MORE DOOR-KNOCKING THIEVES, RAPISTS, and MURDERERS

-Interestingly, on the SAME EXACT DAY, at the SAME EXACT TIME (PDT), a female homeowner in Burlingame, California, telephoned police and reported that two questionable characters whom she believed to be IMPERSONATING Jehovah's Witnesses had just called at her home.
+Interestingly, on the SAME EXACT DAY, at the SAME EXACT TIME (PDT), as above, a female homeowner in Burlingame, California, telephoned police and reported that two questionable characters whom she believed to be IMPERSONATING Jehovah's Witnesses had just called at her home.
 Responding police determined that the JW IMPERSONATORS were in fact REAL Jehovah's Witnesses -- or least criminals who had previously spent time as door-knocking Jehovah's Witnesses, who were smart enough either to have brought along some of their old WATCHTOWER LITERATURE or picked up some current WATCHTOWER LITERATURE at a laundromat or other business with a customer waiting area where JWs routinely DUMP their excess literature.

 In April 2014, a homeowner in the rural Mill Bay area of British Columbia, Canada, reported to the local RCMP post that a male and female driving a 4-door automobile had pulled into their driveway.
 The male passenger then walked around the home into its backyard.
 When confronted by the homeowner, the male claimed to be a Jehovah's Witness, and then left.
 Responding RCMP were unable to locate the vehicle at any other nearby homes.